tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

 ## Methods

 ### aggregate
-Aggregate function for date series.This function is used when a category (an year, month, etc.) contains two or more points.
+The aggregate function to apply for date series.This function is used when a category (an year, month, etc.) contains two or more points.
-The function return value is displayed instead of the individual points.
+The function return value is displayed instead of the individual points.The supported values are:

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`